Bob Dole championed ‘lives of greater dignity’ for Americans with disabilities - NewsBreak

 TOPEKA — In 1969, during his maiden speech on the Senate floor, Bob Dole focused his remarks on the rights and opportunities of individuals with disabilities, a subject with which he was intimately familiar.

-Dole’s passion for disability rights stemmed from his service as a soldier in World War II, where he was rendered unable to use his right arm and lost feeling in his left after an injury he received in Italy.
+Dole’s passion for disability rights stemmed from his service as a soldier in World War II, where he was rendered unable to use his right arm and lost feeling in his left after an injury he suffered in Italy .
 The Kansas political icon, who died Sunday at age 98 , was known for holding a pen in his right hand as a treatment for his injury.

 His experiences with the societal perception of his disability inspired a life and political career spent pursuing equal opportunities for Americans with disabilities.
 Dole’s efforts to secure passage of the 1990 Americans with Disabilities Act guaranteed rights and improved the day-to-day lives of individuals with disabilities.